WICG/mobile-document-request-api/README.md

 - Enable the user to have control of what data is released to the website.
 - Protect the released data using encryption to ensure only the website the data is intended for can access the data.
 - Don't preclude the addition of other credential types in the future, if needed.
+- Integrate with other types of identity requests which websites may want to let users choose between.

 ## Non-goals